kevin-fang/lunch-clean-finder/README.md

 # Student Jobs Finder
 Kevin Fang, 2017

 Contains backend and frontend to a student jobs finder.
-Require Node.js to be installed.
+Requires Node.js and npm.

 ## Setting up the server
 The backend is contained in `backend/`, and instructions are included for obtaining a client secret file from Google and starting the server.